pincher-chen/SODNet/README.md

 ## Dataset

 The dataset is undered `datasets/SuperCon/cif/` and the Tc values are saved in `datasets/SuperCon/df_all_data1202.csv`.
+More details can be found in datasets/README.

 ## Example